rubensworks/Workshop-Semantics2025-SemDev/content/format.md

 We welcome workshops with an innovative structure and a diverse programme that attracts various types of contributions and ensures rich interactions. -->

 Besides standard projectors, this workshop will require booths or tables for demos in the afternoon.
+If possible, these booths/tables should be placed outside of the main workshop room.

 This workshop will invite three types of contributions: